Access to Work: what support is available for blind and partially sighted people?

 If a role requires you to carry out regular filing but you feel this might be difficult, this is also something you could employ somebody to support you with.

-Mobility support is also something which a support worker can be employed to assist you with.
+Mobility support is also something that a support worker can be employed to assist you with.
 If the duties and responsibilities of a role require you to attend regular meetings at external venues and you are concerned you might find it difficult finding your way to the meeting venues you could employ a support worker to provide mobility support to and from the meeting.

 Travel to work